popphp/docs/user_guide/views.rst

 Filtering Data
 --------------

-You can apply filters to the data in the view as well for security and tidying-up.
-You pass the ``addFilter()`` method a callable and any optional parameters and then calling the ``filter()`` method will iterate through the data and apply the filters.
+You can apply filters to the data in the view as well for security and tidying up content.
+You pass the ``addFilter()`` method a callable and any optional parameters and then call the ``filter()`` method to iterate through the data and apply the filters.

 .. code-block:: php